Evie Richards

-Evie Richards (born 11 March 1997) is a British cyclist from Malvern, Worcestershire, England who specialises in mountain bike and cyclo-cross racing. who became the women's cross-country world champion at the 2021 Mountain Bike World Championships.
+Evie Richards (born 11 March 1997) is a British cyclist from Malvern, Worcestershire, England who specialises in mountain bike and cyclo-cross racing.
+She was the women's cross-country world champion at the 2021 Mountain Bike World Championships.
 Previously, Richards had been under-23 cyclo-cross world champion at the 2016 and 2018 World Championships.
 In 2022, Richards added a first Commonwealth Games gold in cross-country mountain bike to her palmarès.

-Life
+Life and career

 Richards comes from Malvern and attended The Chase School.
 She first rode for T-Mo Racing.
 She is a member of the British Cycling Olympic Senior Academy.

 She took the silver medal position in the junior cross-country race at the 2015 mountain bike World Championships, held in Vallnoord, Andorra in September 2015.

 Prior to 2016 under-23 cyclo-cross events were only held for male competitors, Richards therefore raced in the elite category.
 After the introduction of under-23 events, Richards won the first three editions (2016, 2017, 2018) of the British National Cyclo-cross Championships.
 In addition, she was 7th in the women's elite category and 2nd in the junior category in the British national cyclo-cross championships in 2015.

 On 30 January 2016, Richards won the first ever women's U23 competition at the cyclo-cross world championships in Zolder, Belgium.
 She broke away in the first lap and finished the race 35 seconds ahead of the second-placed rider, Nikola Noskova.
 It was the first cyclo-cross race Richards had taken part in outside the UK.

-Richards was chosen to be part of the UK's cycling squad at the postponed 2020 Tokyo Olympics where she achieved a 7th place finish.
+Richards was chosen to be part of the UK's cycling squad at the postponed 2020 Tokyo Olympics where she achieved a 7th-place finish.

+By the final round of the 2021 season, she scored success at Snowshoe, winning the U23 race in 2019.
+Her weekend began with an XCC win—her first in 2021 and third of her elite career.